sailshq/sails-hook-organics/README.md

 # sails-stdlib

 > ### WARNING
 >
-> The Sails standard library is still experimental as of December 2016.
+> The Sails standard library is still experimental as of Feb 2017.

 Standard library for Node/Sails applications.